Hemp vs Marijuana

 Marijuana is an intoxicating type of cannabis.
 Now, the actual effect depends on the individual and the strain.
 Some marijuana strains have up to 1% of THC, but others deliver more than 35% of this compound.
 The CBD to THC ratio is vital when choosing the desired strain.
 If you are in the USA, the hemp vs marijuana battle also comes with a legal difference.
 Federal law indicates that cannabis shouldn’t have more than 0.3% of THC.
 The law classifies that as hemp, making it safe to use.
 Plants above that restriction are marijuana, which is legal in some states and illegal in others.

-How Are They Related?
+Hemp and Marijuana: How Are They Related?

 Hemp and marijuana are types of cannabis.
-That means all these three terms are connected.
+That means all three terms are connected.
 All plant types contain cannabinoids, but the exact quantity varies.
 Here’s a brief check of the three main cannabis types to understand the connection better:

 • Sativa.
 You’ll find most cannabis strains under these species.
 Marijuana and hemp both can belong to Cannabis Sativa.
 The experts believe this plant originates from Southeast Asia.
 It has a long flowering time, but it’s the largest of all species.